A GUIDE TO AFRICA

 This is one of Tanzania’s favourite comfort foods.
 Chipsi Mayai is Swahili for “chips and eggs” and is, in its purest form, an omelette with French fries.
 It may be simple, but the beauty lies in its simplicity.
 It’s usually enjoyed as a breakfast food.
-Of course, most of us tirelessly strive for a healthy lifestyle (steel cut oats are our trusty breakfast companion), but secretly, who isn’t excited at the prospect of eating French fries for breakfast?
+Of course, most of us tirelessly strive for a healthy lifestyle (steel-cut oats are our trusty breakfast companion), but secretly, who isn’t excited at the prospect of eating French fries for breakfast?
 Locals serve it with tomato sauce (ketchup) and a side of fresh veggies.

 6. Mchuzi Wa Samaki

-Mchuzi Wa Samaki is fish curry dish that originates from Zanzibar.
+Mchuzi Wa Samaki is a fish curry dish that originates from Zanzibar.
 Fish is slowly cooked in coconut milk, tamarind paste, onion, tomatoes, garlic and spices to create a wonderfully aromatic and flavourful dish.
 It is served with chapati or rice.
 We recommend trying this dish back home, it’s sure to impress friends and family.